-Brazilian states: Ceará Posted by carol on May 31, 2020 in Brazilian Profile, Culture, Entertainment, Entertainment, Geography, Holidays, Holidays, Literature, Literature, Travel, Travel
+Brazilian states: Ceará Posted by carol on May 31, 2020 in Brazilian Profile, Culture, Entertainment, Geography, Holidays, Literature

 Sol (sun), calor (warm weather), mar (ocean), montanhas (mountains), falésias (cliffs), comida fresca e saborosa (fresh and tasty food), pessoas acolhedoras (kind people).
 For many, these are the perfect ingredients for great férias (holidays), and they can all be found in state of Ceará.
 Back to our series in which we explore the estados brasileiros (Brazilian states), today we will go over this northeastern jewel.
 The region is known as main touristic destination in the country, with its breathtaking red cliffs.
 So let’s learn a bit more about Ceará?